 Single graduate students and students with families are eligible to apply for housing in White Course Apartments.
 Postdoctoral students are not eligible for on-campus housing.
 Please refer to the family policy eligibility guidelines at White Course Apartments.

-Break Housing (for students who wish to live on-campus during holiday breaks)
+Break Access Housing (for students who wish to live on-campus during holiday breaks)

 International students are often unable to travel home during the scheduled academic year break periods: Fall Break, Winter/Holiday Break, and Spring Break.
 During these break periods, residence hall buildings close and all residents are required to leave for the entire period.
 To accommodate students who need or want to stay in their residence hall room, the Break Access/Special Living Option exists.
 Students who select this option are not required to leave their residence hall but can remain in their own room.
 During the break period, staff will be available in the building to help in emergencies.
 Dining halls are closed, but food is available with your meal plan during posted hours at various other restaurants on campus.

 Before beginning to search for housing, students and scholars should ensure they are familiar with common terms of renting a house or apartment in the United States.
-We provide these links as a convenience only, do not promote one site over another, and have not vetted sites.
 Please be wary of housing scams - contacts outside of the U.S. and requests for wire transfers may or may not be legitimate.

 Other Sources of Information: